 Top Ways To Reduce Your Electric Bill

-In 2019 I’m looking to crush debt and crush expenses!
+This year I’m looking to crush debt and crush expenses!
 If that sounds like you too, then let’s get this party started!
 One of the most costly home expenses is electricity (aside from mortgage or rent, obviously) and it’s one expense we do have some control over.
 So this year lets crush those electric bills by using these Top 15 Ways to Reduce Electricity Bills.